JudgeGroovyman/JudgeGroovyman.github.io/Entertainment.md

 # TV #

+Some great shows you might not know about:

+1. Travelers
+2. Roswell
+3. Disenchantment
+4. Glow
+5. Legends of Tomorrow
+6. Sense8
+7. Dark Matter
+8. Frequency
+9. Another Life

+More popular shows that I like:

+1. Star Trek (all of them for various reasons)
+2. X Files
+3. Stranger Things
+4. Supernatural

+Shows I'd like to watch someday in full:

+1. The office (American)
+2. Arrested Development
+3. The Witcher
+4. Lost in Space
+5. Altered Carbon
+6. Black Mirror
+7. Spectral
+8.

+Cool Movies you might not know about:

+1. Snowpiercer (super dark futuristic action movie with Captain America)
+2. Freaks
+3. Mr. Right (hilarious hitman movie)
+4. The Accountant (cool hitman movie about autism)

 ## X Files ##
 * 1x2 Super Young Seth Green!
 * 3x12 "I dont know if you know anything about UFOs but ..." stranger speaking to Mulder haha